Markbugwak/Hotel-Booking-Management-System/README.md

 **Live demo:** https://hotelcebu.netlify.app/

-This is a static site (HTML/CSS/vanilla JS) with no backend — all accounts and bookings are stored in the browser's `localStorage`.
-It's built for demos, portfolios, and coursework rather than production use.
-See **Limitations** below before treating it as a real booking system.
+This is a static site (HTML/CSS/vanilla JS, no build step) backed by [Supabase](https://supabase.com) — Postgres for data, Supabase Auth for accounts, and Row Level Security for access control.
+There's no custom server; the browser talks to Supabase directly via the `supabase-js` CDN client.

 ---